5l1v3r1/Mrs.Robot/README.md

 ## How it works &#x1F49C;

-* Train a [variational autoenconder](https://blog.keras.io/building-autoencoders-in-keras.html) using TensorFlow.js on Node.
+* Train a [variational autoenconder](https://blog.keras.io/building-autoencoders-in-keras.html) using TensorFlow.js on Node
 * The model will be trained on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset
-* Multilayer perceptron based variational autoencoder from this link https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py
+* Multilayer perceptron based variational autoencoder from [this link](https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py )

 ## Autoencoders

  ![Autoencoders yay ](https://github.com/lucylow/Mrs.Robot/blob/master/autoencoder.jpg)

-* Data compression algorithm with compression and decompression functions
+* **Data compression algorithm** with compression and decompression functions
 * User defines the parameters in the function using variational autoencoder
-* Implemented using neural netowrks (especially useful for solving problems in unsupervised learning... but not every useful in a pragmatic sense.)
+* Implemented using **neural networks** (especially useful for solving problems in unsupervised learning... but not every useful in a pragmatic sense.)

 ## Label Description &#x1F538;:

 Labels for each training set.

 0. T-shirt/top
 1. Trouser
 2. Pullover